DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 ## Under the hood

-NaiveNASlib uses [JuMP](https://github.com/jump-dev/JuMP.jl) to describe not only the size relations, but also the connections between individual neurons as a Mixed Integer Linear Program (MILP).
+NaiveNASlib uses [JuMP](https://github.com/jump-dev/JuMP.jl) to describe not only the size relations, but also the connections between individual neurons as a Mixed Integer Linear Programming (MILP) problem.
 Describing neuron relations with equality constraints turned out to give a nice declarative way of formulating the alignment problem and ensures that even deeply nested architectures stay aligned after mutation.

-While MILPs are known for being quite difficult it seems like the abundance of equality constraints creates a quite tight formulation (don't quote me on this though :)) so that even when 10000s of neurons are involved the solution is produced in sub/few-second time.
+While MILP problems are known for being quite difficult it seems like the abundance of equality constraints creates a quite tight formulation (don't quote me on this though :)) so that even when 10000s of neurons are involved the solution is produced in sub/few-second time.